 Is Suicide A Sin?

-sermon by Gene Appel
+Author: Gene Appel

 When I was 21 years old I became the associate pastor of a small church of about 250 people in West Central Illinois.
 I spent the next four years of my life serving at that church.
 One of the most positive aspects of my experience in that church was serving alongside a faithful, loving, kind, godly senior pastor who on my first weekend at the church was celebrating his 25th anniversary serving that church.
 And as you might guess, the people in this church loved this pastor and his wife.
 They were crazy about them.
 Their roots ran deep, and it was inspiring.
 I’d been with the church for about two years when an event occurred that none of us in this little church family were prepared for.
 One morning, shortly after breakfast without warning, the wife of our much loved senior pastor died of suicide.